We work with more than 300 partners to bring you better travel deals

 What time of day is cheapest to fly?

-Kaohsiung flights can be made cheaper if you choose a flight at midday.
-Booking a flight in the afternoon will likely mean higher prices.
+Kaohsiung flights can be made cheaper if you choose a flight in the morning.
+Booking a flight at midday will likely mean higher prices.

 Kaohsiung in Taiwan is in the south west of the country and looks over the Taiwan Strait.
 It has many natural attractions including Lotus Lake, Ban Ping Mountain and the Dongsha Marine National Park.
 Historical sites provide an exciting day out.
 See the many monuments that are open to the general public like the Cemetery at Zhenghaijun, the Chi Ming Palace, the Cihou Lighthouse and the Central Library.
 There are plenty of interesting museums too that contain information, relics and artefacts from the world of astronomy, history, science and arts.
 As well as parks and zoos, enjoy shopping in the biggest night market in Taiwan, the Kaisyuan.
 Here you can buy Taiwanese handicrafts, cameras, clothing, knives and even live animals!
 Markets are lively, vibrant and exciting especially as the night wears on.
 Kaohsiung is a diverse place, with mountains, forests, oceans, art and culture.
 The architecture in the city is awe-inspiring.
 Not to be missed is the Dome Light which can be found in Formosa Boulevard Station, it’s a huge glass work of art, so don’t forget your camera.
 The reasons that people visit Kaohsiung is for the uniqueness, friendly people and its beauty.
 It’s busy, metropolitan and yet so relaxing.
 There are many landmarks to see like the Fo Guang Shan Monastery that houses enormous Buddhas, shopping malls that have Ferris wheels on the roof and beautiful National Parks.